Moss Treatment and Control Service Page

 What causes moss growth on roofs?
 Disclaimer

-What is the wrong way to clean off roofs?
-How does moss damage wood shakes?
+What's the wrong way to clean a roof?
+How does moss damage metal roofs?

-What is a common mistake to keep moss off?
+How does DMR deal with moss safely?
 How does moss damage roofing tiles?

-What causes so much moss growth on roofs?
+What causes so much moss growth on roofs here in the N. W.?

 How does moss damage composite shingles?

-If the roof is not too old, these areas can be repaired in many cases without replacing the whole roof, but few roofing contractors will admit this to you.
-Their motivation is to sell you a whole new re-roofing job.
+If the roof is not too old, these areas can be repaired in many cases without replacing the whole roof, but few Roofing Contractors will admit this.
+Their motivation is to sell you a whole new re-roof job to make more $ off you.
+Yet, they will often fail to reflash those problem areas, or at best put cheap steel flashing back over your roof.

-What is the wrong way to clean off roofs?
+What is the worst way to clean a roof, and must be avoided?

-Make no mistake, a pressure washer is death to a roof!
-It is true that most contractors will use a pressure washer to quickly and easily blast off the moss and debris that may have collected on your roof.
-It is true that a pressure washer is the fastest and easiest way to clean off a roof riddled with debris and moss.
-It will also clean off the mildew that darkens and stains a roof without any cleaning chemicals, but this is a very harmful way to clean a roof:
+It is true that most Contractors will use a commercial strength pressure washer to quickly and easily blast off moss, mildew, dirt, and of course larger debris that may have collected on your roof.
+This is the most commonly used method, but make no mistake; a pressure washer is death to your roof or siding!
+It will clean off your roof, but it is far too harsh and will cause more damage than what they are cleaning off could have done.
+Here's why it is a very harmful way to clean a roof:

-Normal house-hold water pressure is only about 150 psi (pounds per square inch).
-The problem with any pressure washer is how they are designed to deliver 800 to 3,000 psi that will blast a good 30% or more sand off your shingles.
-Roofing is not designed to withstand more than 100 mph winds, and this high pressured water will be forced into places that can cause a good deal of water damage to your house, as well as your roofing shingles.
+Normal house-hold water pressure is around 150 psi (pounds per square inch pressure) or less.
+The problem with pressure washers is how they are designed to deliver 3,000 to 4,000 psi concentrated into a narrow blast, which will dislodge a good 30% of the sand off your shingles.
+That sand is there to shade the petroleum material of those shingles from the attack of the corrosive UV rays of the Sun.
+Pretty much any roofing material is not designed to withstand more than a 100 mph wind storm, yet that high pressured water blast would certainly simulate a great deal more and it will force water into places that can cause a good deal of water damage to your home.

 Bleach